 - Lab construction can take around two weeks.
 In the interim, your dentist will fit a temporary unit which will protect the teeth and keep them in the correct position.

 - This temporary bridge is removed at the next visit and the newly made bridge is cemented into place, once you are both happy with how it looks and fits.

 Read more on the procedure in this article.

 Just as with natural teeth, the health of a bridge will depend on how well you care for it.

-With a healthy diet, good oral hygiene, regular check-ups with the dentist and sensible use of bridges, one can expect a good bridge to last at least 5 years.
-Many bridges will last well beyond this.
-The life expectancy of a bridge will also depend on the condition and position of the tooth in the first place.
+With a healthy diet, good oral hygiene, regular check-ups with the dentist and sensible use of this treatment, one can expect a good bridge to last at least 5 years.
+Many will last well beyond this.
+The life expectancy of this work will also depend on the condition and position of the tooth/teeth in the first place.